harrytruman/network-config/README.md

 --------------

-### Config versus State Management - Config to Code
+### Config versus State Management - Infrastructure as Code

 Although templates are quick and easy to create or convert, at the end of the day, you'll ultimately be responsible for determining how/when/where certain changes are being made.
 If you're managing devices like cattle, this may well be the easiest approach to get started with.